cedricss/server-monitor/DropboxDatabase.md

 It means two things:

 - in the previous example, we don't have to pass the `display` function as a callback, Opa compiles it to the appropriate asynchronous and non-blocking JS code.
-In fact, we can even write simply `display(/monitor/jobs)` as if it were synchronous!
+In fact, we can even just write `display(/monitor/jobs)` as if it were synchronous!
 - our application server doesn't block during the treatment: all other computations and client requests are fairly handled, thanks to the [CPS](http://en.wikipedia.org/wiki/Continuation-passing_style) generated code and the Opa scheduler.
 This is automatic and transparent in Opa.

 ## Going Further ##